-As seen in Ttable 14, total in-state electricity consumption is estimated to be 10 million MWh in 2050.
-Energy planners at the state level The Department of Public Service are anticipatinges that fiftypercent of this electricity will be generated within Vermont and the other half will be imported from out of state generators.
-To advance the state goals, CCRPC developed a range for estimating the region's share of the state's renewable energy generation. -On the low end, Chittenden County needs to produce a total of 756,250 MWh by 2050. -The low range target reflects that Chittenden County's share of the has about 15% of the state's energy resource areas for wind and solar generation and its share of the state's population is about 15%.
-The high range total target (1,265,134 MWh) is representative efreflects that Chittenden County's share of the state's population atis 25%. -Once the total low and high targets for renewable energy generation were estimated, the existing renewable energy generation was subtracted from the total.
-The remaining amount is the new generation that needs to be sited within Chittenden County by 2050 to meet the renewable energy generation targets.
+As seen in Table 14, total in-state electricity consumption is estimated to be 10 million MWh in 2050.
+The Department of Public Service anticipates that fifty-percent of this electricity will be generated within Vermont and the other half will be imported from out of state generators.
+To advance the state goals, CCRPC developed a range for estimating the region's share of the state's renewable energy generation.
+On the low end, Chittenden County needs to produce a total of 756,250 MWh by 2050.
+The low range target reflects that Chittenden County's share of the state's energy resource areas for wind and solar generation and its share of the state's population is about 15%.
+The high range total target (1,265,134 MWh) reflects that Chittenden County's share of the state's population is 25%.
+Once the total low and high targets for renewable energy generation were estimated, the existing renewable energy generation that needs to be sited within Chittenden County by 2050 to meet the renewable energy generation targets.